Quick answer

 - Pack is under 2 years old and DeWalt-branded: it's likely still under the 3-year limited warranty.
 Register it (or find your receipt) and contact DeWalt via dewalt.com or a DeWalt Service Center.

-- Pack is generic / third-party / from eBay: most "DeWalt replacement" packs on Amazon and eBay use counterfeit BMS firmware that doesn't handshake correctly with a genuine DCB115.
-This is the most common cause of red+yellow with zero actual battery damage.
+- Pack is generic / third-party / from eBay: many "DeWalt replacement" packs use BMS firmware that doesn't handshake cleanly with a genuine DCB115, which can produce odd LED behavior that looks like a temperature delay but never clears.
+A genuine pack is the fastest way to rule this out.

-- Charger is over 3 years old with multiple pack failures: the internal thermistor has likely drifted.
-A View DeWalt DCB115 Charger on Amazon (paid link) costs less than a pack and is almost always the right call if you've confirmed two or more packs fault on the same charger.
+- Charger shows red+yellow with every pack, even at room temperature, for more than an hour: the charger's temperature sensing or control circuit may be failing.
+A View DeWalt DCB115 Charger on Amazon (paid link) costs less than a pack and is almost always the right call if you've confirmed two or more packs behave identically on the same charger.

 FAQ